MLS Course Descriptions

 This course provides an overview of educational issues and methods in order to prepare students for future roles as educators in the clinical laboratory profession.
 Course topics and assignments address the major educational responsibilities of clinical laboratory professionals including continuing education, competency assurance, certification and accreditation.
 Students will use the educational methods to prepare, present, and evaluate a continuing education presentation.

-CLSC 772 Education and Research in CLS (3) – FOR UNC CLS GRADUATES
+CLSC 772 Education and Research in CLS (3) – REQUIRED FOR UNC CLS GRADUATES

 This course is restricted to students who are graduates of the UNC-Chapel Hill Clinical Laboratory Science program.
 It is designed to cover the content from CLSC 730 and CLSC 770 that was not addressed in the undergraduate research and education courses.

-CLSC 775 MLS Education Practicum (3) – REQUIRED
+CLSC 775 MLS Education Practicum (3) – ELECTIVE

-This course represents the culmination of the MCLS-MLS degree.
-Students will use the information from all their courses to address a problem or important issue in the clinical laboratory profession.
-In this course, students will design and complete a project in laboratory education, laboratory operations, or advanced laboratory practice.
-Students will submit a Capstone paper that describes the work completed in this course.
-A faculty advisor will approve the student’s project and meet with the student throughout the semester.
+Capstone I is the first course in a two course sequence representing the culmination of the MCLS-MLS degree.
+Students will use the information from all their MLS courses to address a problem or important issue in the clinical laboratory profession.
+In this course, students will design and begin working on a project in laboratory education, laboratory operations, or advanced laboratory practice.
+The student will submit a project proposal for approval a year prior to beginning Capstone I. The faculty advisor will work with the student during Capstone I to monitor their progress and evaluate milestones in the project.

 *UNC CLS graduates are not required to take CLSC 730, 750, or 770.
 CLSC 772 plus an additional elective will be substituted.